RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

 While HIP is a strong subset of the CUDA, it is a subset.
 The HIP layer allows that subset to be clearly defined and documented.
 Developers who code to the HIP API can be assured their code will remain portable across Nvidia and AMD platforms.
 In addition, HIP defines portable mechanisms to query architectural features and supports a larger 64-bit wavesize which expands the return type for cross-lane functions like ballot and shuffle from 32-bit ints to 64-bit ints.

-Can I develop HIP code on an Nvidia CUDA platform?
+Can I develop HIP code on NVIDIA CUDA platform?
 --------------------------------------------------

 Yes.
 HIP's CUDA path only exposes the APIs and functionality that work on both NVCC and AMDGPU back-ends.
 APIs, parameters, and features which exist in CUDA but not in HIP-Clang will typically result in compile-time or run-time errors.
 Developers need to use the HIP API for most accelerator code and bracket any CUDA-specific code with preprocessor conditionals.
 Developers concerned about portability should, of course, run on both platforms, and should expect to tune for performance.
 In some cases, CUDA has a richer set of modes for some APIs, and some C++ capabilities such as virtual functions - see the HIP @API documentation for more details.

 Can I develop HIP code on an AMD HIP-Clang platform?
 ----------------------------------------------------

 Yes.
-HIP-Clang path only exposes the APIs and functions that work on AMD runtime back ends. â€œExtraâ€ APIs, parameters and features that appear in HIP-Clang but not CUDA will typically cause compile- or run-time errors.
+HIP-Clang path only exposes the APIs and functions that work on AMD runtime back ends.
+APIs, parameters, and features that appear in HIP-Clang but not CUDA will typically cause compile or run-time errors.
 Developers must use the HIP API for most accelerator code and bracket any HIP-Clang specific code with preprocessor conditionals.
 Those concerned about portability should, of course, test their code on both platforms and should tune it for performance.

 Typically, HIP-Clang supports a more modern set of C++11/C++14/C++17 features, so HIP developers who want portability should be careful when using advanced C++ features on the HIP-Clang path.
 In ROCM v3.5 release, HCC compiler is deprecated, and the HIP-Clang compiler can be used for compiling HIP programs.

 Do I need to make code changes in HIP code if switching compiler from HCC to HIP-Clang?
 ---------------------------------------------------------------------------------------

 For most HIP applications, the transition from HCC to HIP-Clang is transparent as the HIPCC and HIP cmake files automatically choose compiler options for HIP-Clang and hide the difference between the HCC and HIP-Clang code.
 However, minor changes may be required as HIP-Clang has stricter syntax and semantic checks compared to HCC.

 How to use HIP-Clang to build HIP programs?
 -------------------------------------------

 The environment variable can be used to set compiler path:

 - HIP_CLANG_PATH: path to hip-clang.
-When set, this variable let hipcc to use hip-clang for compilation/linking
+When set, this variable let hipcc to use hip-clang for compilation/linking.

 There is an alternative environment variable to set compiler path:

 - HIP_ROCCLR_HOME: path to root directory of the HIP-ROCclr runtime.
 When set, this variable let hipcc use hip-clang from the ROCclr distribution.

 NOTE: If HIP_ROCCLR_HOME is set, there is no need to set HIP_CLANG_PATH since hipcc will deduce them from HIP_ROCCLR_HOME.